Students are expected to follow all range rules and obey the three NRA rules of gun safety:

 4) Tracer or other explosive ammunition.

-For all classes beyond the CHL level (Defensive Pistol Skills, AT classes, Beyond the Basics): students need a good quality belt holster (kydex or leather preferred - we recommend holsters from Comp-Tac and Blade-tech) that covers the trigger guard of the pistol.
+For all classes beyond the LTC level (Defensive Pistol Skills, AT classes, Beyond the Basics): students need a good quality belt holster (kydex or leather preferred - we recommend holsters from Comp-Tac and Blade-tech) that covers the trigger guard of the pistol.
 The plastic holsters now being included with many new guns are acceptable for use in classes.

 We strongly recommend that students also have at least one magazine pouch for their belt, and a good quality belt capable of holding up the weight of a loaded, holstered pistol.
 Good gun belts are typically 1.5" wide and thicker/stronger than a lightweight dress belt.
 "Tactical" belts such as the Wilderness belt are also acceptable.